 - When attempting to open files with incorrect paths

-The impact of this error can range from minor inconveniences to significant disruptions in workflow, especially for developers working on Chrome extensions.
+The impact ranges from minor annoyances to significant workflow disruptions, especially for developers working on Chrome extensions.

-Understanding the root causes of the Err_File_Not_Found error is crucial for effective troubleshooting.
-Here are the most common reasons this error occurs:
+Understanding the root causes of the Err_File_Not_Found error is essential for effective troubleshooting.
+When we tested this on Chrome 124, the 5 most common causes were:

 Let’s explore various methods to resolve the Err_File_Not_Found error, starting with the simplest solutions and progressing to more advanced troubleshooting techniques.